-Notable in our decision making for fall 2021 is an assumption that the college will operate with a mix of vaccinated and unvaccinated students, faculty and staff.
-The plan is informed by the Centers for Disease Control and Prevention (CDC) Guidelines for Institutions of Higher Education Where not Everyone is Fully Vaccinated.
+Notable in our decision making for the 2021-2022 academic year is an assumption that the College will operate with a mix of vaccinated and unvaccinated students, faculty and staff.
+The plan is informed by the Centers for Disease Control and Prevention (CDC) Guidelines for Institutions of Higher Education - Section 3: Guidance for IHEs Where Not Everyone Is Fully Vaccinated.
 The College will follow these guidelines as a minimum, but may exceed these guidelines where the college deems it to be in the best interest of the health and safety of our campus community.
-The plan also aligns with guidance from the PA Department of Health (DOH) and national and state legal mandates.
+The plan also aligns with guidance from the DOH, and national and state legal mandates.

-This plan outlines Thaddeus Stevens College's strategy in preparing for, responding to, and recovering from the COVID19 pandemic in a collective, community approach.
+This plan outlines Thaddeus Stevens College's strategy in preparing for, responding to, and recovering from the COVID-19 pandemic in a collective, community approach.
 It serves as the guide for the operations across all College locations, and the expansion of in-person learning at Thaddeus Stevens College.

-This is a living document, based on local, state and federal guidelines and pandemic conditions that will continue to develop and change over time.
+This is a living document based on local, state, and federal guidelines and pandemic conditions that will continue to develop and change over time.

-Purpose of Health and Safety/Preparedness Reopening Plan
+Purpose of Health and Safety Plan